 Some backcountry skiers and ski mountaineers want a tool with the potential to replace an ice axe for steep snow climbing, and that can add to their ability to arrest a fall in steep terrain while skiing down.
 For these users, the Black Diamond Whippet is a classic standby in the steep skiing world.
 The most recent iteration builds upon the product's past successes, adding a removable pick design.
 In short, it functions as a standard three-section telescoping backcountry ski pole while skinning up or skiing down, with the option to attach the pick to the top of the grip when you want.
 The result is a high-performance pole and the best of the ski pole/ice axe hybrids on the market.

 The Black Crows Big Mountain Oxus is a baton-style pole, meaning that it has a fixed length and a long, slender grip without contours.
 This long, straight design gives the pole versatility and structural integrity, designed to be grasped in different positions for different parts of the day.
 So, while it doesn't have an adjustable length, the skier can adjust their grip position to the same effect of changing a pole's length.
-On the skin track, the pole can be held in a variety of positions depending on the angle of the traverse, allowing plenty of space for choking up with the uphill hand.
+On the skin track, the pole can be held in a variety of positions depending on the angle of the traverse or skin track, allowing plenty of space for choking up with the uphill hand.
 On the downhill, where skiers tend to shorten their poles in steeper terrain, the pole can be grasped lower, creating a fulcrum that allows for better ski technique in consequential terrain, as the arms don't have to swing as much to bring the hands forward.
 When climbing steep snow, the poles can be plunged grip-first into the snow like the shaft of an ice axe, and when making steep descents, the plunged poles can be used as an anchor.
 If you spend a lot of time ski mountaineering on big peaks, these poles can be a useful tool.

 We recommend sizing them at the longest length that you normally adjust your traditional poles for skinning.
 In locales where long, flat exits are the norm on ski mountaineering days, we'd recommend sizing up an additional 10 centimeters to allow for Nordic-style skating.
-The downsides to these poles are that they have no contoured grip or handle features, which makes them slightly uncomfortable to hold, especially for long sections of double-poling or skating across flats.
+The downsides to these poles are that they have no contoured grip or handle features, which makes them slightly less comfortable to hold, especially for long sections of double-poling or skating across flats.
 It's also uncomfortable to push down from above on the top of the poles.
-If the style appeals to you, and you do a lot of ski mountaineering, these poles can help you up your game.
+If the style appeals to you, however, and you do a lot of ski mountaineering, these poles can help you up your game.

 Why You Should Trust Us

-Jeff is joined by Ross Patton for consult on splitboarding poles.
+Jeff is joined by Ross Patton for consultation on splitboarding poles.
 Ross's passion and enthusiasm for splitboarding are well-known in his local backcountry community.
 From building kickers in the backcountry to slaying steep pillow lines, Ross knows the ins and outs of what makes a great pole for splitboarders.

 Analysis and Test Results